CesareConsonni/ParcelProject/README.md

 # ParcelProject

+The following project was carried out for the course IMAGE ANALYSIS AND COMPUTER VISION.

 Classifying Images of different sizes acquired from a RGB-D sensor.
-Image characteristics:

-No color information provided
-A few pixels report depth measures
+No color information provided and few pixels report depth measures.

 Images belong to 3 classes:
 * ENVELOPE
 * PARCEL
 * DOUBLE

+Plus an extra class:
+* OTHER

 Goal:

 Train a CNN able to classify these images in the three classes.
 Possibly compare the CNN performance with an hand-crafted classifier Dataset available: http://home.deib.polimi.it/boracchi/teaching/IC/IC_Lez2_DatasetParcel.zip

+Project is available at: [Parcel Project](https://colab.research.google.com/drive/15jYAsxBxdCxcsU3yT2rN4TZoX0YpM5kI).